vtrnnhlinh/vtrnnhlinh.github.io/_drafts/july-25-reading-log.md

 I am grateful that I finished it in 2 days.
 It gives me some more aspects as now I am already going to work instead of a student like before.

 Rate: :star::star::star::star:

+## 5. The Little Prince - 	Antoine de Saint-Exupéry

+The book of my heart.
+The masterpiece of my life.